syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/accessibility.md

 ## Keyboard interaction

-The Rich Text Editor component followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/alert/#keyboardinteraction) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
-The following keyboard shortcuts are supported by the Rich Text Editor component.
+The Rich Text Editor control followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/alert/#keyboardinteraction) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
+The following keyboard shortcuts are supported by the Rich Text Editor control.

 ### HTML formation shortcut key